A Definition of Continual Reinforcement Learning

-This gives an initial connection between \textit{bounded} agents and the nature of continual learning---we explore this connection further in \cref{sec:additional_analysis}.
-Points (4.) and (5.) show that $\agents$ cannot be \textit{minimal}.
-That is, there are necessarily some redundancies in the design space of the agents in CRL---this is expected, since we are always focusing on agents that search over the same set of basis behaviors.
-While these five points give an initial character of the CRL problem, we note that further exploration of the properties of CRL is an important direction for future work.
+This suggests a deep connection between \textit{bounded} agents and the nature of continual learning, as explored further by \citet{kumar2023continual}.
+While these four points give an initial character of the CRL problem, we note that further exploration of the properties of CRL is an important direction for future work.